MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-security-guide.md

   - Microsoft Teams
 ---
 > [!IMPORTANT]
 > The Teams service model is subject to change in order to improve customer experience.
 For example, the default access or refresh token expiration times may be subject to modification in order to improve performance and authentication resiliency for those using Teams.
-Any such changes would be made with the goal of keeping Teams secure, with Trustworthy by Design in mind.
+Any such changes would be made with the goal of keeping Teams secure and Trustworthy by Design.
 <p>

  # Security and Microsoft Teams